getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

     - Unfortunately, this is not an option.
 - Are there issue-level filters?
     - No, all filters are event-based.
 For example, there aren't configurations for alerting only if an issue is X days old, or assigned to Y, or alerted-on-before, etc.
-- What is the difference between Delete, Delete & Discard, and Ignore
+- What is the difference between Delete, Delete & Discard, and Ignore?
     - Delete - when you delete an issue with notifications, notifications will continue if the issue is triggered again
-    - Delete & Discard - when you delete and discard, all notifications will stop
+    - [Delete & Discard]({%- link _documentation/accounts/quotas.md -%}#filter-by-issue) - when you delete and discard, all notifications will stop
     - Ignore - while an issue is ignored, all notifications will stop.
 If it becomes unignored, notifications will continue.
 For example, if you have chosen "ignore for 30 minutes," you won't be notified for 30 minutes.
 Keep in mind; an ignored issue will still count towards your quota.